dschep/owntracks-serverless/README.md

  * a per-tid GeoJSON endpoint with points
  * a per-tid GeoJSON endpoint with a linestring

+There's no UI, but you can use https://github.com/dschep/geojson-viewer to visualize the GeoJSON endpoints.

 ## Quickstart
 ```
 # edit serverless.yml to set env vars